GROW NOURISH HEAL

 Harm OCD

-A subtype of OCD that is characteristic by the suffers have unwanted and intrusive thoughts of a violent or tragic nature.
+This is a subtype of OCD that is characteristic by the sufferers having unwanted and intrusive thoughts of a violent or tragic nature.
 It would include a fear of harming others or yourself.
 It is the thought of losing control and with OCD it is ego-dystonic meaning the person having the thought would do anything to prevent the thought from happening and is terrified of something happening to hurt himself or others.

 Some common obsessions in harm OCD include: